 Second, limited flexibility in driving behavior was also reflected in the robotaxi’s difficulty in understanding the intentions of pedestrians and other vehicles.
 P06 noted that \textit{``When you’re driving yourself, you can judge how a pedestrian is going to move, or whether they want to cross.
 You can kind of feel it.
 But the robotaxi can’t judge that.
 It can only see that there’s someone or something there, but it can’t make accurate judgments like a human.''}

-\textbf{Parking behavior.} The inflexibility of parking behavior has long been a persistent challenge.
-One major issue is that pick-up and drop-off points are fixed.
-Many users noted that robotaxi services rely on predefined stations and passengers must walk to these designated locations to get on, which differs fundamentally from ride-hailing services, where vehicles can typically stop almost anywhere.
-Several users described robotaxis as having ``invisible bus stops'', which substantially undermines convenience.
+\textbf{Parking behavior.} The inflexibility of parking behavior was a persistent challenge.
+One major issue was that pick-up and drop-off points were fixed.
+Many users noted that robotaxi services relied on predefined stations and passengers must walk to these designated locations to get on, which differed fundamentally from ride-hailing services or taxis with drivers, where vehicles could typically stop almost anywhere.
+Several users described robotaxis as having ``invisible bus stops'', which substantially undermined convenience.
 As P09 explained, \textit{``That means when you want to take a taxi, you first have to walk ten or even twenty minutes to that fixed point.
 Originally, taking a taxi was supposed to be convenient, but with this robotaxi, you have to walk a long distance just to reach the pick-up point.
 I think this is one of its major inconveniences at the moment.''} P05 also described the absurd situation of passengers having to chase the vehicle, \begin{quote} \textit{``If you are not waiting at that exact point, even if you see the car on the road, it will just pass right by you.
 You have to go to that precise waiting spot to get on.
 It doesn’t matter whether it detects your phone’s location or not.
-It just zooms past you, and you end up jogging to catch it and get on.''} \end{quote} Even when pick-up and drop-off points are fixed, their positioning is not always accurate.
-P14 noted, \textit{``When it picked me up, it might have driven about 50 meters ahead of the point.
-When dropping me off, it also stopped 30 to 50 meters beyond the point.
-I didn’t expect the deviation to be that large.''} We observed similar issues in our autoethnography and inaccurate localization made the researcher feel uneasy during the ride.
+It just zooms past you, and you end up running to catch it and get on.''} \end{quote} Furthermore, their specific positioning was not always accurate.
+P14 noted, \textit{``When it planned to pick me up, it had driven about 50 meters ahead of the pick-up point.
+When dropping me off, it also stopped 30 to 50 meters beyond the drop-off point.
+I didn’t expect the deviation to be that large.''} We observed similar issues in our autoethnography, and inaccurate localization made the researcher feel uneasy during the ride.

-Another aspect of limited flexibility is the inability to slightly adjust pick-up and drop-off points based on situational constraints.
-These points often fail to account for surrounding conditions.
-P04 described the inconvenience caused by poorly chosen stopping locations, particularly on platforms that claim to allow users to select their own pick-up and drop-off points.
+In such situations, some platforms claimed to allow users to select their own pick-up and drop-off points anywhere, but these points often failed to account for surrounding conditions.
+P04 described the inconvenience caused by poorly chosen stopping locations.